 |Job Title||Field Supervisor*|

-The Field Supervisor will be responsible for day-to-day operations including facilitation of internal communication between field staff and management, outside agency interface, system status monitoring, facilitation of short-term scheduling needs, equipment and supply maintenance, as well as other operational support functions as assigned by the Head of Operations.
+The Field Supervisor is responsible for day-to-day operations including facilitation of internal communication between field staff and management, outside agency interface, system status monitoring, facilitating short-term scheduling needs, equipment and supply maintenance, as well as other operational support functions as assigned by the Regional Operations Manager.

-- Adheres to Falcon Critical Care Transport Policies and Procedures
+- Adheres to Falcon Critical Care Transport Policy and Procedures

 - Acts as a role model within and outside the work environment